Minimally Invasive Valve Surgery

 There are four valves (aortic, mitral, tricuspid and pulmonic) that control blood flow in the heart.
 A diseased or damaged valve can interfere with blood flow and force the heart to work harder to send blood to the rest of the body.

-At the University of Maryland St. Joseph Medical Center, our cardiac surgery team offers three types of minimally invasive valve surgeries:
+At the University of Maryland St. Joseph Medical Center, our cardiac surgery team offers four types of minimally invasive valve surgeries:

 - Minimally Invasive Mitral Valve Repair